nikel-api/nikel-docs/blog/2021-03-27-cloudflare-outage-canada.md

 :::note Update

-Update: The issue seems to be fixed, but there is still no acknowledgement from Cloudflare that the issue occurred.
+Update: The issue seems to be fixed, an incident is reported after the fact: https://www.cloudflarestatus.com/incidents/qjwxv73chh5b

 :::